vursekar/time-adaptive-gnn/README.md

 ## bike_share folder (for final report)

-construct_full_dataset.ipynb provides code to compile the raw csv files into time-binned counts

-models is a folder containing all used models as classes
+models is a folder containing all used models as classes.

-helper_utils is a folder containing utilities for data preprocessing
+helper_utils is a folder containing utilities for data preprocessing.

+evaluation is a folder containing utilities for model evaluation.

+construct_full_dataset.ipynb is used to compile the raw csv files into time-binned counts.

+final_data_processing.ipynb is used to take the time-binned counts and process them to generate the input to our ML models.

-model-test.ipynb provides code to import and train models
+model-test.ipynb is used to import and train our ML models.

+evaluate_models.ipynb is used to evaluate the performance of our ML models.